-''' public double computeMortgagePayment() { double monthlyRate = this.getInterestRate() / 12; System.out.println("monthly rate = " + monthlyRate); // debug double amortizeRate = (1-Math.pow(1+monthlyRate, this.numMonths-1)); System.out.println("amortize rate = " + amortizeRate); // debug return this.getHousePrice() monthlyRate / amortizeRate; } '''
+''' double computeMortgagePayment() { double monthlyRate = this.getInterestRate() / 12; System.out.println("monthly rate = " + monthlyRate); // debug double amortizeRate = (1-Math.pow(1+monthlyRate, this.numMonths-1)); System.out.println("amortize rate = " + amortizeRate); // debug return this.getHousePrice() monthlyRate / amortizeRate; } '''

 From the intermediate results, you should be able to narrow down where you went wrong.
-Print statements can also be used to determine whether or not a certain point in your code is being reached or if a certain method is being called. (this is especially useful when programming in C):
+Print statements can also be used to determine whether or not a certain point in your code is being reached (or if a certain method is being called):

 '''

-public double computeMortgagePayment() {
+double computeMortgagePayment() {

 System.out.println(" Got Here 1");

 double monthlyRate = this.getInterestRate() / 12;

 double amortizeRate = (1-Math.pow(1+monthlyRate, this.numMonths-1));

 System.out.println(" Got Here 2");

 return this.getHousePrice() monthlyRate / amortizeRate;

 }

 '''

 By doing this, we can get an idea as to where our program has stopped working and also find out if JAVA is calling the methods that we think it is calling.
-Print statements can also be used to show the order that certain pieces of code are evaluated in: (this is especially useful when using timer events or when multiple processes are running)
+Print statements can also be used to show the order that certain pieces of code are evaluated in:

 '''

-public void deposit(float anAmount) {
+void deposit(float anAmount) {

 System.out.println("depositing $" + anAmount);

 this.balance = this.balance + anAmount;

 }

-public boolean withdraw(float anAmount) {
+boolean withdraw(float anAmount) {

 System.out.println("withdrawing $" + anAmount);

 if (anAmount <= this.balance) {

 this.balance = this.balance - anAmount;

 return true;

 }

 return false;

 }

 '''